Thermometer Calibration

 4. Records: Laboratories must maintain records of calibrations, including details on the method, operator, environmental conditions, confirmation intervals, results, and any deviations.

-The German Accreditation Body (DAkkS) has additional documents and regulations that contain specific requirements and recommendations for calibration in various fields.
-If a laboratory in Germany is accredited according to DIN EN ISO/IEC 17025, it must also follow the relevant DAkkS rules.
+The German Accreditation Body (DAkkS) has additional documents and regulations that contain specific requirements and recommendations for calibration in various areas.
+If a laboratory in Germany is accredited to DIN EN ISO/IEC 17025, it must also comply with the relevant DAkkS rules.

 A laboratory accredited to DIN EN ISO/IEC 17025 must have a clear policy and procedures for calibrating its equipment.
 However, the exact frequency of calibration is determined by the laboratory itself, based on its risk management and the specific requirements of its accreditation.